 In the seek mode, the radio finds and plays the next station up or down the station band.

-To seek the next station, quickly push and release " \wedge " or " \vee " side of the "SEEK/TRACK" button.
-Do this again to find the station after that.
+To seek a station, quickly push and release the " $\land$ " or " $\lor$ " under the "SEEK".
+Do this again to find another station.